In message-based systems, the messages are part of the contract, which defines how services communicate with each other.

 When all receivers have been updated to allow for processing with less data, the contracts can be adjusted.

-If the data that needs to be removed wasn't crucial to start with, it could simply be obsoleted or removed from the message contract.
-When choosing this option, ensure that receivers can succesfully process the message without the removed properties.
+If the data that needs to be removed wasn't crucial to start with, it could be marked as obsolete, or removed from the message contract.
+When choosing this option, ensure that receivers can successfully process the message without the removed properties.

-Another approach for handling breaking changes is to modify serialization formats.
-The step-by-step guidance is provided in the transition serialization formats formats.
+Another approach to handling breaking changes is transitioning serialization formats.
+Step-by-step guidance is provided in the transitioning serialization formats sample.